- Majors & Minors

-Your tuition rate and fees are based on your residency and the number of credits you take.
-The tuition map gives you a general cost estimate for the 2013-14 academic year (excludes summer semester).
+Undergraduate tuition rates and fees are based on your residency and the number of credits you take.
+The tuition map gives you a general cost estimate for the 2015-16 academic year (excludes summer semester).

-If you are a part-time student enrolled in fewer than 12 credits and/or take online courses, you will pay undergraduate tuition and fees on a per-credit basis.
+If you're a part-time student enrolled in fewer than 12 credits and/or take online courses, you'll pay undergraduate tuition and fees on a per-credit basis.

 Reduced Tuition Options

 If you meet certain conditions, you may qualify for reduced tuition regardless of your actual residency status.